rimu/no-qanon/README.md

 For the `https://www.example.com` website, add `example.com`.

-Then from the command line run `./update "some description"` to automatically generate new versions of all the blocklists and create a git commit.
-At the end of the script it will attempt to push the commit up to the original repository, which might not work.
-Do whatever you normally do to create a Pull Request and we will approve it within a couple of days.
-(Prerequisites : bash, python, git.)
+Then, when you push your changes to the `master` branch, GitHub actions should kick in and automatically generate new versions of the blocklists.

+Should you want to generate them yourself, you can run the `./update` script (prerequisites : bash, python, git).

 ## Other useful lists